oernster/3D-printing-info/guides/setup-sounds-wavs-klipper.md

 4) Optionally putty for windows

-5) Optionally WinSCP for transferring files from windows to your pi.
+5) Optionally WinSCP for transfering files from windows to your pi.

 ## 1) Install via kiauh, which you can find here: